 Finally, make sure other pages on your site link to these pages to help improve their link signals.
 For example, if you write a blog post about car accidents in Los Angeles, California, link to your “Los Angeles Car Accident Attorney” page.

 If you serve local clients, quality citations – mentions of your business name, address, and/or phone number – are important.

 Google considers citations from relevant, reliable websites when as an important ranking factor in local search results.

-Not only that, but lots of people still find lawyers through directories.
+Not only that, but lots of people still find lawyers through online directories.